All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 What happens to an expired domain?

 When a domain name is not renewed on time, it goes through several stages before becoming available for registration by other users.
-The management process for expired domains can vary depending on the registrar, but generally includes the following stages:
+The management process for expired domains may vary depending on the registrar, but generally includes the following stages:

 Renewal Grace Period